The Computational Social Science Workshop will be on hiatus for the Fall 2023 semester. Please check back in Spring 2024 for an updated schedule.

-Faculty Organizer: Balazs Kovacs, Assistant Professor of Management, Yale School of Management
+Faculty Organizer: Balazs Kovacs, Associate Professor of Management, Yale School of Management

-Graduate Student Coordinators: Geoffrey Borchhardt and Yiftach Yarmar, Ph.D.
-Students in Management
+SOM Graduate Student Assistants: Geoffrey Borchhardt and Yiftach Yarmar

 Staff Coordinator and Contact: Pamela Greene

 |date||speaker & title|